alvesrod/tableproject/README.txt

-Project is under development.
+This project is open-source.
-Source code will be available after the project is due (december).
+www.projectlivetable.com